Welcome to AP Biology!

 - Retakes will be held at the beginning of lunch on the Thursday following the date of the completed retake request.
 If you have multiple retakes on the same day, it is your responsibility to reschedule in advance.

 - “No show” counts as a taken retake.
-You will be considered a “no show” if you arrive 15 minutes or later from the start of lunch.
+You will be considered a “no show” if you arrive 15 minutes or later from the start of your scheduled retake time.

 - Final Exams are not eligible